 Angelina is a senior custodian and shares great responsibility as a keeper of the cultural knowledge for their country at Arlparra, located in the heart of Utopia.
 She depicts many of the traditional stories from her family dreamings.

-Angelina Ngale is also skilled in producing wooden sculptures and was influenced by her late husband and the older brother of Cowboy Loy Pula, also an artists from the Utopia community.
+Angelina Ngale is also skilled in producing wooden sculptures and was influenced by her late husband and the older brother of Cowboy Loy Pula, also an artist from the Utopia community.